 The ENC presents on site field trip programs to preschool – 12th grade classes throughout the school year.View our High School programs HERE.

-The program curricula are aligned with the California Science and Social Science Standards.
+Through June 2016, program curricula are aligned with the California Science and Social Science Standards.
 Aspects of our programs also correlate with California’s Environmental Principles and Concepts from the Education and the Environment Initiative (Assembly Bill 1548 and 1721).
 For more information on the “EPC’s” visit CalEPA’s EEI Website.
-Click HERE to read about how the ENC is incorporating the Common Core and Next Generation Science Standards.

 Download the ENC School Program Brochure for additional information about each program listed below.